LBJ School of Public Affairs

-The Lyndon B. Johnson School of Public Affairs (or LBJ School of Public Affairs) is a graduate school at the University of Texas at Austin that was founded in 1970.
-The school offers training in public policy analysis and administration in government and public affairs-related areas of the private and nonprofit sectors.
-Degree programs include a Master of Public Affairs (MPAff), a mid-career MPAff sequence, 16 MPAff dual degree programs, a Master of Global Policy Studies (MGPS), eight MGPS dual degree programs, an Executive Master of Public Leadership, and a Ph.D. in public policy.
+The LBJ School of Public Affairs (formally the Lyndon B. Johnson School of Public Affairs) is a graduate-level public policy school at the University of Texas at Austin.

+Founded in 1970, the school offers training in public policy analysis and administration in government and public affairs-related areas of the private and nonprofit sectors.
+Degree programs include a Master of Public Affairs (MPAff), an undergraduate Bachelor's of Public Affairs (BPAff), a mid-career MPAff sequence, 16 MPAff dual degree programs, a Master of Global Policy Studies (MGPS), eight MGPS dual degree programs, an Executive Master of Public Leadership, and a Ph.D. in public policy.